Degree-one foliations on complete intersections: Holomorphic foliations

 \subsection{Algebraically integrable foliations}

-A foliation on $X$ is \emph{algebraically integrable} if its general leaf is an algebraic subvariety.
+A foliation on $X$ is \emph{algebraically integrable} if the leaf through a general point is an algebraic subvariety.
 In this case, there exists a dominant rational map $\pi \colon X \dashrightarrow Y$ onto a projective variety $Y$ such that the closure of a leaf is an irreducible component of a fiber of $\pi$, see \cite[\S3]{AD-fano}.

-\begin{proposition} Let $X$ be a complex projective manifold of dimension $n\geq 3$ with $\Pic(X) \cong \ZZ$.
+\begin{proposition} Let $X$ be a complex projective manifold of dimension greater than $2$ and with $\Pic(X) \cong \ZZ$.
 Let $\F$ be a codimension-one foliation on $X$.
-Suppose that $\F$ is algebraically integrable, then either: \begin{enumerate} \item $\F$ admits a rational first integral with only irreducible fibers; or \item there is a codimension-two subfoliation $\G\subset \F$ such that $c_1(\nF) = c_1(\nG) + \Delta$, with $\Delta \geq 0$. \end{enumerate} \end{proposition}
+Suppose that $\F$ is algebraically integrable.
+Then either: \begin{enumerate} \item $\F$ admits a rational first integral with only irreducible fibers; or \item there is a codimension-two subfoliation $\G\subset \F$ such that $c_1(\nF) = c_1(\nG) + \Delta$, with $\Delta \geq 0$. \end{enumerate} \end{proposition}

 \begin{proof} This follows directly from the arguments in \cite[Lemma 3.1 and Theorem 3.2]{LPT13}. \end{proof}